Child Sports League Sexual Assault Attorney

-If someone involved in organized sports sexually assaulted you as a minor, or if you believe a coach is now sexually assaulting your child, contact us immediately.
-We offer free confidential consultations to teach you your rights in Illinois and across the U.S. You may be eligible for compensation from the perpetrator or another party.
+If someone involved in organized sports sexually assaulted you as a minor, or if you believe a coach is now sexually assaulting your child, contact the personal injury attorneys at Rosenfeld Injury Lawyers LLC immediately.

 The Prevalence of Sexual Assault in Youth Organized Sports

 The case against Dr. Larry Nassar, a former Olympic USA Gymnastics doctor convicted of sexual abuse against gymnasts, brought new attention to the problem of sexual assault in child-related sports activities.